 With his team down 7-4 with two outs in the bottom of the ninth, Mariners' left fielder Phil Bradley erases the three-run deficit with a walk-off grand slam.
 The game-ending round-tripper comes off Twins' closer Ron Davis, who had given up a hit and two walks before surrendering the 'sayonara slam'.

 The first sellout in Mariners history occurs when 54,874 fans attend the season home opener at the Kingdome.
-The Friday the 13th crowd leaves disappointed when Seattle is routed by Oakland, 15-7.
+The Friday the 13th crowd leaves disappointed after Seattle is routed by Oakland, 15-7.

 At the Kingdome, Rangers' starter Mike Morgan beats the Mariners for the first time since 1980 when he hurled for the A’s.
 The interval of 19 years, eight months, and nine days is the longest span of time a hurler has gone between victories over one team.

-A near-by pedestrian saves eight-year old Patrick McCarthy from getting run down by a truck when the boy starts to run into Boston's Newbury Street traffic.
-The hero, who prevents the tragic accident by putting out his arm and saying `Whoa, watch out, buddy,' turns out to the boy's favorite player, Yankee superstar Alex Rodriguez.
+A near-by pedestrian saves eight year-old Patrick McCarthy from getting run down by a truck when the boy starts to run into Boston's Newbury Street traffic.
+The hero, who prevents the tragic accident by putting out his arm and saying `Whoa, watch out, buddy,' turns out to be the boy's favorite player, Yankee superstar Alex Rodriguez.

 The Red Sox purchase right-hander Russ Meyer (1-6, 6.21) from the Reds.
-The 'Mad Monk' will appear in only two games for Boston, starting one, posting a 5.40 ERA in five innings of work.
+The 'Mad Monk' will appear in only two games for Boston, posting a 5.40 ERA in five innings of work that includes a start.

-Construction workers at the new Yankee Stadium site dig up a Red Sox jersey buried in concrete from the ballpark scheduled to be completed in 2009.
-The tattered David Ortiz jersey, which will be auctioned off to raise money for the Jimmy Fund, was buried by a Bronx construction worker, a Boston fan, who had hoped to put a hex on the Bombers.
+Workers at the new Yankee Stadium site dig up a Boston jersey buried in concrete from the ballpark scheduled to be completed in 2009.
+The tattered David Ortiz jersey, which will be auctioned off to raise money for the Jimmy Fund, was buried by a Bronx construction worker, a Red Sox fan, who had hoped to put a hex on the Bombers.